7J647/Good-README-Generator/README.md

 ## Description

 This project helps solve that problem by allowing a user to quickly and conveniently generate a quality README.
-A command-line application has been created that dynamically populates a professional README.md from the user's input.
+A command-line application has been created that dynamically populates a professional README from the user's input.
 By simply typing "node index.js" into the command line, a series of prompts is generated on the command line with the goal of using the input from each prompt to populate its corresponding section of the README.
 A user is asked to input information for Title, Description, Installation, Usage, Contributing, and Tests and these responses then are exported to the appropriate place.

 ## Features